» PostgreSQL Requirements for Terraform Enterprise

 CREATE SCHEMA command can be used.
 Execute the following snippet on the

 PostgreSQL database to create the required database schemas manually:

-CREATE SCHEMA rails; CREATE SCHEMA vault; CREATE SCHEMA registry;
+CREATE SCHEMA IF NOT EXISTS rails; CREATE SCHEMA IF NOT EXISTS vault; CREATE SCHEMA IF NOT EXISTS registry;

 » Creating Extensions

 If the configured PostgreSQL user does not have permission to create PostgreSQL extensions (i.e. is not a superuser), then run the following SQL commands to create the proper extensions:

 CREATE EXTENSION IF NOT EXISTS "hstore" WITH SCHEMA "rails"; CREATE EXTENSION IF NOT EXISTS "uuid-ossp" WITH SCHEMA "rails"; CREATE EXTENSION IF NOT EXISTS "citext" WITH SCHEMA "registry";

 When providing optional extra keyword parameters for the database connection,